Azure-Samples/azd-template-artifacts/docs/development-guidelines/best-practices-per-domain.md

 The following guidelines as a set of best-practices per domain, must be followed to ensure template functionality.

+> [!IMPORTANT]
+> This is a living guideline.
+Please check often for updates.

 ## General guidelines

 - Set and read application configuration or settings using `environment variables` and not presets stored in files